html-validate/html-validate/docs/rules/input-missing-label.md

 ## Version history

-- %version% - Checks for presence of non-empty accessible text not just presence of `<label>` element.
+- 7.6.0 - Checks for presence of non-empty accessible text not just presence of `<label>` element.